 Why is he my hero?
 He has a very large auto biography I could never add to, and won’t try.
 A short synopsis of his life would never do, but most people say something like, “The Billy Graham of Africa”, “79 documented conversions to Christianity”, etc. But, I don’t think anything you could say in a sentence could really define a life… any life, really.

 One of the many reasons I look up to him is that he had vision, and it drove him relentlessly.
 This simple vision he said many times.
 It was a slogan he repeated again and again.
 A sort of force that drove him.
 A vision he would not let go.
 “Africa shall be saved!”

 You see, he took the great commission seriously.
 He devoted his whole life to it.
 Look him up on YouTube or CFAN (Christ For All Nations) website.
 You will see videos of endless hundreds of thousands of people like a sea in all directions.
 God used this man mightily.

 As I watched person after person say kind, honoring words about this man, I realized, like he did, that he was just a man.
 A man who took the word of God seriously.
 A man who followed and obeyed.
 A man who persevered through many trials.
 A man who was wholly devoted to God.
 That’s why I loved him and I never met him.

 What does all this have to do with Nashville?
 Well, I know it’s been awhile since we have blogged.
 This is part 1 of our blogging return!
 OK, it might not be that exciting, but this will lead into where we are headed in March, and why.

 Back to the funeral.
-As I watched this tribute to a man, everyone kept saying: Africa will be saved!
-America will be saved!
-The world will be saved!
-And I shouted out, NASHVILLE will be saved!!
+As I watched this tribute to a man, everyone kept saying: Africa shall be saved!
+America shall be saved!
+The world shall be saved!
+And I shouted out, NASHVILLE shall be saved!!

 Why?
 Well, that story starts back in October 2019, and that is where we’ll pick up next time ;-)